-Assisted Living Waiver consumers are guaranteed the rights outlined in Ohio Revised Code 3721.13.
+Assisted Living Waiver consumers retain all civil rights like making choices and voting and are also guaranteed rights about care and treatment, to be given information and processes to solve problems.
+These rights are law and can be found in the outlined in Ohio Revised Code 3721.13.
 As a Medicaid recipient, you also have the right to appeal any decision regarding your benefit.
 You can request a state hearing by contacting your care manager or your County Department of Job and Family Services.

 The Long-term Care Ombudsman Program advocates for people receiving assisted living services.
-Paid and volunteer staff work to resolve complaints about services, help people select a provider and offer information about benefits and consumer rights.
+Paid and volunteer staffs work to resolve complaints about services, help people select a provider and offer information about benefits and consumer rights.
 Call 1-800-282-1206 to be connected to the regional ombudsman office serving your community.